-She started her career as a Physiotherapist in the NHS and was based at the Royal Liverpool and Broadgreen NHS Trust where she worked in a variety of inpatient and outpatient settings for 3 years.
-She joined the team at Metro Physio in 2007 specialising in the assessment, diagnosis and treatment of neuro-musculoskeletal injuries.
-In 2010 she opened the first Merseyside clinic for Metro Physio and has been a partner within the company since September 2013 and is the Clinical Director overseeing Physiotherapy and Ergonomics in Merseyside.
-Nicola has also worked as a Senior Orthopaedic Physiotherapist at Clatterbridge Hospital, where she was responsible for rehabilitating patients on the ward following Orthopaedic surgery.
-She has also worked as a Specialist Physiotherapist at Merseycare NHS Trust where she was also the clinical lead for the Occupational Health Physiotherapy service.
+Nicola started her career as a Physiotherapist in the NHS at the Royal Liverpool and Broadgreen NHS Trust, where she worked in a variety of inpatient and outpatient settings for 3 years.
+She joined the team at Metro Physio in 2007 specialising in the assessment, diagnosis and treatment of neuro-musculoskeletal injuries and in 2010 she opened the first Merseyside clinic for Metro Physio.
+She has been a partner within the company since September 2013 and is the Clinical Director overseeing Physiotherapy and Ergonomics services in Merseyside.
+Nicola has also taken on other part-time NHS roles alongside her private work including; Senior Orthopaedic Physiotherapist at Clatterbridge Hospital, lead Occupational Health Physiotherapist at Merseycare and Clinical Specialist Triage Physiotherapist at Ellesmere Port Hospital.

-Nicola is a state registered Physiotherapist and a member of the Health Professions Council and the Chartered Society of Physiotherapy.
-She is qualified to practice Acupuncture and is a member of the Acupuncture Association of Chartered Physiotherapists (ACPOHE).
-She has undertaken an extensive amount of postgraduate training including; a Diploma in Orthopaedic Medicine, Pilates, Manipulative Therapy, Kinesio Taping and Sports Massage, which has enabled her to treat elite athletes such as Beth Tweddle.
-She has also undertaken postgraduate training through the Association of Chartered Physiotherapists in Occupational Health and Ergonomics.
-She carries out workplace assessments, DSE assessments, health and safety training and ergonomics training for companies in the Cheshire and Merseyside regions.
+Nicola is a member of the Health Professions Council, Chartered Society of Physiotherapy, Acupuncture Association of Chartered Physiotherapists and Association of Chartered Physiotherapists in Occupational Health and Ergonomics.
+She has undertaken an extensive amount of postgraduate training including; a Diploma in Orthopaedic Medicine, Acupuncture, Pilates, Manipulative Therapy, Kinesio Taping and Sports Massage which has enabled her to treat elite athletes such as Beth Tweddle.

-In her spare time Nicola enjoys doing hill walking, Pilates and spending time with her family.
+In her spare time Nicola enjoys gym based exercise and spending time with her family.